Chrome push notifications just got richer with images and action buttons

 Introducing the new ‘rich’ Chrome push notifications

 The recent update to Chrome (Chrome 56) has empowered our favorite Chrome web browser with a cool new rich feature! – Image and action buttons for chrome push notifications 🙂 The new update now allows marketers the ability to send ’big-sized-image’ along with the notifications, unlike the earlier version where the only ‘rich’ feature was a customizable icon image.
 The big-sized image is supported by both the mobile as well as the desktop browser.
-Take a look at the sample below:
+Take a look at the examples below:

 The introduction of images in native app push notifications has driven significant results for marketers in the past.
 So image-based notifications for web browsers seems like a natural progression for chrome push notifications.
 And why not?
 Chrome push notifications have been wildly successful in the past when it comes to not just engaging users but in also driving ROI.
 Compared to other re-engagement channels like web banners and emails, Chrome push notifications enjoy significantly higher opt-ins and engagement by users.
 The very fact that Chrome push adoption has been growing in the recent past is itself a testament to its success.
 It is therefore without surprise that Google decided to empower this new marketing channel with additional rich-content feature like images.
 Push action buttons, just like the app counterpart, give users a clear direction while interacting with the notifications.
 Clever use of push action buttons has several benefits ranging from users abruptly ‘closing the notification’ to taking a marketer-desired action.